ManikantaSanjay/sports_celebrity_classification_project/README.md

 # Classification_Project_of_Sports_Celebrities

-## Description :
-* This project deals with classification of Sports Celebrities containing 5 image classes(celebrities).
+## Hey there, sports fans! ⚽🎾🏏
+Welcome to our super cool project, the Sports Celebrity Classification Project.
+This is where we're using the magic of machine learning to classify images of your favorite sports celebrities.

+## What's it all about? 🤔
-* The dataset contains the following image classes -> Ms Dhoni, Roger Federer, Ronaldo, Lionel Messi, Virat Kohli.
+We've got a dataset that's packed with images of five sports celebrities - Ms Dhoni, Roger Federer, Ronaldo, Lionel Messi, and Virat Kohli.
+We've used a chrome extension to bulk download these images, because who has time to download images one by one, right?

-* This dataset has been developed by using chrome extension for bulk downloading of images.
+## How does it work? 🛠️

-* NumPy and OpenCv haarcascades has been used for data cleaning and data preprocessing.

-* Wavelet Transformation for the images has been performed and then vertically stacking both the cropped and the wavelet transformed image into a new image directory has been done.
+We've used NumPy and OpenCV haarcascades for data cleaning and preprocessing.
+We've also performed a wavelet transformation on the images and then stacked both the cropped and the wavelet transformed image into a new image directory.
+Sounds cool, huh?

-* For Model training Scikit Learn has been used.
-GridSearchCV has been used for predicting the best set of parameters for the model.
+For the model training, we've used Scikit Learn.
+We've also used GridSearchCV to predict the best set of parameters for the model.
+We've tried out a few ML models - SVM, Logistic Regression, and Random Forest.

-* The following ML models SVM,Logistic regression,and Random Forest have been used.
+## And the results? 📊

-* After Model Evaluation, an accuracy of 78% with just 126 images has been achieved.
+We've managed to achieve an accuracy of 78% with just 126 images.
+Not too shabby, right?

-## Libraries Used :
+## Libraries we've used 📚
-i>Numpy

-ii>OpenCV

-iii>Shutil

-iv>Pywavelet

-v>Joblib

-vi>Json
+- Numpy
+- OpenCV
+- Shutil
+- Pywavelet
+- Joblib
+- Json

+So, that's about it!
+Feel free to explore the project and let us know what you think.
+Happy coding! 🚀